Art in Scotland

 If you’re a bit of a culture vulture (or you’re just looking to find some cracking cafes) we’ve compiled a list of our favourite art haunts to get you started:

-The McManus: An example of a highly successful refurbishment, the McManus Galleries is a beacon of culture in the centre of Dundee City centre.
+An example of a highly successful refurbishment, the McManus Galleries is a beacon of culture in the centre of Dundee City centre.
 The McManus offers a fascinating insight into Dundee and with 8 galleries to explore, there is a wealth of information to discover in their various exhibitions of art, history and the environment.
 They also run a bustling calendar of cultural activities designed for all the family, so it makes a great afternoon out with the kids.

-Kelvingrove Art Gallery and Museum: Kelvingrove Art Gallery and Museum houses one of Europe’s greatest art collections.
+Kelvingrove Art Gallery and Museum houses one of Europe’s greatest art collections.
 It is amongst the top three free-to-enter visitor attractions in Scotland and is well worth a visit if you’re spending a day out in Glasgow.
 The museum has 22 themed galleries displaying an astonishing 8000 objects, brought together from across Glasgow Museums’ rich and varied collection, which is a Recognised Collection of National Significance.
 This diverse offering, from arms and armour to impressionist paintings to their Charles Rennie Macintosh collection, means there is literally something for everyone.

-Perth Museum and Art Gallery: Fantastic art in Scotland isn’t limited to the bigger cities by any means.
+Fantastic art in Scotland isn’t limited to the bigger cities by any means.
 With more than half a million local, national and international objects, Perth Museum and Art Gallery have a Recognised Collection of National Significance to Scotland, divided into Social History, Natural History and Art.

-Edinburgh National Galleries: Complex covers three major galleries across the city including The National Gallery for Scotland, The Scottish National Gallery for Modern Art and the Scottish National Portrait Gallery.
+The complex covers three major galleries across the city including The National Gallery for Scotland, The Scottish National Gallery for Modern Art and the Scottish National Portrait Gallery.
 Here you can see works from artists such as Picasso, Van Gough, Monet and Henry Raeburn – all in the heart of Edinburgh.
 This is one to take your time with, wandering amongst the various galleries before stopping for coffee and cake in the cafe.
 We’d recommend taking your camera to capture the beauty of the Modern Art Galleries!
 It’s well worth the drive out of town to visit them…

-Museum on the Mound: Money – can’t live without it?
+Money – can’t live without it?
 If you fancy whiling away a couple of hours in the healthy pursuit of cash and knowledge, then definitely check out the Museum on the Mound in Edinburgh.
 Opened in 2006, this fascinating museum takes a fresh look at money – and much, much more.
 Art & design, technology, crime, trade and security – all feature in the story of money.
 Plus, it’s free!

 We hope that we’ve set you up with some ideas for your next visit to Scotland.
 If you fancy staying over check out our rates and dates for properties across the country at our letting site.